 In March 2011, The Gallery at Windsor presented an important solo show of major paintings and works on paper by Canadian artist Tony Scherman.
-Entitled New Mythologies, the exhibition was curated by David Moos, Curator of Modern and Contemporary Art at the Art Gallery of Ontario in Toronto, and featured more than 20 significant works.
-Moos also curated the gallery’s 2008 exhibit Alex Katz: Seeing, Drawing, Making.
+Entitled New Mythologies, the exhibition was curated by David Moos, then the Curator of Modern and Contemporary Art at the Art Gallery of Ontario in Toronto, and featured more than 20 significant works.
+Moos also curated The Gallery at Windsor’s 2008 exhibit Alex Katz: Seeing, Drawing, Making.

-The show’s accompanying catalog with color plates includes an introductory essay by David Moos and excerpts by prominent critics and art historians Susan Douglas, Robert Enright, Jacques Henric and Ihor Holubizky.
+The exhibition was accompanied by a catalogue with color plates and included an introductory essay by David Moos as well as excerpts by prominent critics and art historians Susan Douglas, Robert Enright, Jacques Henric and Ihor Holubizky.